 95) What is failover testing?

 Failover testing is a procedure that assumes a framework can assign additional assets and back up all the data and activities when a framework flops suddenly for some reason.
-This test decides the capacity of a framework to deal with basic disappointments and handle additional servers.
+This test decides the capacity of a framework to deal with basic failures and handle additional servers.

 96) What is fuzz testing?